Subhransupanda2000/daily-work-update/acid_property/README.md

 * The SQL standard defines four isolation levels, each providing a different level of protection against the phenomena of dirty reads, non-repeatable reads, and phantom reads:

-Read Uncommitted
+* Read Uncommitted,
-Read Committed
+Read Committed,
-Repeatable Read
+Repeatable Read,
-Serializable
+Serializable.